bwoodruff/dotfiles/README.md

 3. CLI (`op`) via Homebrew

 Notes:
-- Desktop app uses built-in auto-updater
+- Desktop app uses its built-in auto-updater
-- Script does not override existing installs
+- Script does **not** modify 1Password application settings
+- Some settings (e.g. SSH agent, CLI integration) are integrity-protected and must be configured inside the app
-- Safari extension install/enabling is nudged, not automated
+- Safari extension installation/enabling is nudged, not automated

 ### GPG